What You Need To Know About Planning A Trip To Croatia

 If you want to fit in with the local women, think seaside glamor and effortless chic when deciding on your packing list for Croatia.
 You’ll notice while on vacation in Croatia that, unlike some other European cities where stylish local women rarely stray from a subdued navy/gray/black/white palate, Croatian women are not afraid to wear brighter colors, which look fabulous against a Mediterranean tan.

 Considering your summer vacation may take you from a lazy day on the beach to a night out in the city to a mountain hike, it can be tricky to know what to wear in Croatia.
 Try to find outfits that can work for multiple occasions.
 The key is picking simple pieces that allow you to dress down for the day and dress up for the evening.

 How Much Money Do You Need In Croatia

 This is one question that we can not answer.
 We tend to travel in a mix between budgets and do not keep track of costs.
 But, like any place, Croatia can be done on a budget if you travel out of season or stay out of the more popular areas.

-Equally, you can spend thousands of Kunas a day on a villa, and much the same on good food and booze.
+Equally, you can spend hundreds of euro a day on a villa, and much the same on good food and booze.

 If you’re wondering, “is Croatia a cheap place to travel” I am sorry to say that you have missed that boat; it is no longer cheap unless you compare it to Paris or New York.